 - Butane Torch, Candle Lighter or Alcohol Spray (for popping bubbles)

-- A need or something pokey to push stuff around in the resin
+- A needle or something pokey to push stuff around in the resin

 - Disposable cups or silicone cups